vagabond-cloud/Vagabond-Fuse/START.md

-# Getting Started with CS-SIF
+# Getting Started with Vagabond-Fuse

-This guide will help you get started with the CS-SIF (Cross-Chain Self-Sovereign Identity Fabric) framework.
+This guide will help you get started with the Vagabond-Fuse (Cross-Chain Self-Sovereign Identity Fabric) framework.
 We'll cover installation, basic setup, and walk through some common use cases.

 ## Prerequisites